amaanq/coc.rs/README.md

 # coc.rs

-A Clash of Clans API wrapper written in rust!
+A Clash of Clans API wrapper written in Rust!

 ## Key Features